museomix/museomix.org/wp-content/plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 5.3.0 =
+* New Feature: Added support for IPv6 addresses.
+This includes support for IPv6 in lockouts, ban hosts, and white lists.
+* Bug Fix: Fixed issue that could cause username-based lockouts to fail for long usernames.
+* Bug Fix: Fixed issue that prevented wildcard IP ranges from being blacklisted or whitelisted.
+* Bug Fix: Removed warnings generated when the Away Mode module is disabled and iThemes Sync contacts the site.
+* Enhancement: Updated descriptions of valid IP and IP range formats for the Lockout White List and the Ban Hosts settings.
+* Enhancement: Updated host entries in log details to link to traceip.net rather than ip-adress.com.
+This is because ip-adress.com does not support IPv6 addresses.
+* Enhancement: Updated some translatable strings relating to blacklisting and whitelisting to allow for better translations.
+* Enhancement: Added details about how wildcard IP ranges are converted to CIDR format (this improves performance).

 = 5.2.1 =
 * Bug Fix: Comparisons of IPv4 addresses and ranges now include the IP's at the edge of the ranges.